manideepmamindlapally/manideepmamindlapally.github.io/index.md

 ## Updates
 <div class="updates" style="height: 10em; overflow-y: scroll; text-align: left">

+[<i>Jan '22</i>] Won the best paper award in the Graduate Forum event at COMSNETS '22 conference.
+Very happy about it!
+Many thanks to my supervisor Amitalok sir and other collaborators Anuj and Pranav.
+It's the first conference I physically attended.
+Was a great experience! <br/>

 [<i>Dec '21</i>] Received the Nilanjan Ganguly Memorial Award for the best Bachelor Thesis in my cohort for session 2020-21.
 Very happy about it!
 Many thanks to my supervisor Amitalok sir and other collaborators Anuj, Pranav, and Manoj sir. <br/>